alexialorenzana/TaskTrackerApp/README.md

 then the last problem i ran into as well was whenever i would add more than three tasks is that my tasks would overlflow the container app and to solve that I had to add: overflow-y: scroll; on my app class and an .app::-webkit-scrollbar

+and obviously the biggest challenge for this project for me was not meeeting the requirements I understand somewhat of the logic of using a JSON or text file using FS but when it came down to actually creating the server and just overall trying to grasp the problem solving I just ended up sticking with local storage.